-According to the story, Washington’s travel was slowed by rough roads, so he was travelling on a Sunday to get to the town where he intended to spend the Sabbath Day.
-Only after he explained this was he allowed to proceed.
+According to the story, rough roads slowed Washington’s travel.
+He had to proceed on Sunday to reach the town where he intended to spend the Sabbath Day.
+Only after he explained this did the tithingman allow him to proceed.

 In his account of the trip, Washington himself did not verify the story, attributed to the newspaper Columbian Centinel.
 But the tithingman was definitely very real.
 Enforcing the prohibition against traveling on a Sunday was just one of his jobs.

-Washington’s journal notes that he was, in fact, delayed in Connecticut by the enforcement of the state’s blue laws did delay his journey through Connecticut.
+Washington’s journal notes that enforcement of the state’s blue laws did delay his journey through Connecticut.
 Those laws prohibited just about any activity on a Sunday other than attending church.